smsecgroup/SM-VUL/typo-vul-01/README.md

 We found a vulnerability in smart contract of "EAI" token.
 Because there is a typo in constructor, the attacker can obtain EAI tokens for free.

 ## Details
 'EAI' is a Ethereum ERC20 Token contract.
-The total number of transactions submit to this contract is 17,928, and 941 users holds this token.
+The total number of transactions submit to this contract is 17,928, and 941 users holding this token.
 Moreover, the last transaction date of this contract is 3 days ago which is actively used by external users.

 ![](./img/EAI_1.png)